PierceEigirthon/floaty/README.md

 * Verifying a floating point number in string format
 ---
-**Code structure and expected behaviour**
+**Code structure and expected behaviour** floaty/
-*floaty
 * include/floaty
 * -------- converter32.h - contains headers that are exposed publicly
 * libs
 * -------- - empty for now, will probably have google benchmark lib
 * src
 * -------- converter32.cpp - main code for convertion operations
 * -------- playground.cpp - code which enables user to try out convertions in the terminal
 * tests
 * -------- data - folder for keeping various edge cases for testing
 * -------- case_generators.cpp - multithreaded generators which generate cases for testing based on various probability distributions
 * -------- case_generators.h - declarations and documentation for case_generators.cpp
 * -------- case_verifiers.cpp - code which performs verification for generated cases and cases stored in data folder
 * -------- case_verifiers.h - declarations and documentation for case_verifiers.h
 * Makefile - used to run tests, format code and enable try out convertions in the terminal

 When in playground mode, user should be able to choose which convertion he/she wants, and then input cases.
 Cases will be first verified, and if verification passes, the user should receive convertions for their inputs.